Elizabeth Steding ( Modern Languages, Literatures and Linguistics department head and section head), Sören Steding (Münster program director)

 How do German-speakers live in community?
 How and where can you fit in?
 How are communities formed by language?
 Explore traditions, institutions and lifestyles in the German speaking world.
 Continue to develop cultural competency and basic language skills (speaking, listening, reading, writing) to be able to communicate in everyday situations.

 This course prepares students accepted to the Munster Semester for the semester abroad.
 Requires acceptance to the Munster Program.
 This course does not count towards the German major or minor.

 Apply your German skills in real-world contexts!
 This course is thematically-based, using topics such as film, comics, art, music, or Berlin to help students develop cultural competency and intermediate-level language skills.
 Students may take the course twice (with different topics).

-This course introduces students to the study of German history, culture, and society.
-It investigates selected trends and developments in contemporary German culture and examines their historical backgrounds.
-A special emphasis will be put on German media and film.
+This course deepens students' understanding of history, society, and culture in the German-speaking world.
+It investigates selected trends and developments in contemporary culture and examines their historical backgrounds.
 Offered on a rotating basis.

-Students will write and perform a play in German.
-Emphasis is on oral expression, pronunciation, review of advanced grammatical structures, and writing.
+Students will write and perform a play or a film in German.
+Emphasis is on writing, oral expression, pronunciation, and review of advanced grammatical structures.
 Offered on a rotating basis.

 This course allows students to master advanced grammar structures as they encounter them in Germany during the Munster Semester.
 Focus on advanced grammar functions and correcting common mistakes in oral and written expression.

 A course with emphasis on literature and culture of the 20th and 21st century.
 Study in depth of a particular topic as seen through primary texts, with special attention given to contemporary texts and topics.
 Significant practice in writing, including a research project and assessment of speaking skills.
-Offered on a rotating basis.
+Offered as part of the Munster Semester.

 Study in depth of a particular topic as seen through primary texts.
 The focus will vary each time, and may include topics such as women writers, social criticism, the environment, East and West, the Holocaust, German media.
 Significant practice in writing, including a research project.
 May be repeated for credit up to three times under three different topics.
 Offered on a rotating basis.